ASU-CLAS/asu-react-isearch-view/README.md

-React component for displaying ASU News articles from the asunow.asu.edu [JSON feed](https://asunow.asu.edu/feeds-json/college-liberal-arts-and-sciences).
+React component for displaying ASU directory listings from isearch.asu.edu.
 This React component can be used as a stand alone component and it has also been optimized for working inside of a Drupal environment.

-### Demo: <a href="https://codepen.io/rbruce2/pen/KerjBm" target="blank">ASU News Feed</a>
+### Demo: <a href="https://codepen.io/tkilbour/pen/qBqQwRQ" target="blank">iSearch directory React component on CodePen</a>

 ## Install (Stand Alone)
 * `git clone https://github.com/ASU-CLAS/asu-react-d8news.git`
 * `yarn` - install all dependencies
-* `yarn build` - build project files (Includes React Library- will need to install Bootstrap v4 separately )
+* `yarn build` - build project files (Includes React Library- will need to install ASU UDS Bootstrap separately )

 ## Install (Drupal)